Below are some great tutorials that are freely available online and are great introductory tools for getting you started on your journey to R mastery.

 2) Learning the Basics

-Learning Statistics with R by Dan Navarro (free)
+Learning Statistics with R by Danielle Navarro (free)

 We can’t speak highly enough of this website.
 Built around a free textbook written for college undergrads, the website includes the slides, audio, and exercises from a 5-hour workshop.
-Dan makes learning R simple and entertaining.
-He also covers basic statistics in the textbook, so if you’re looking for a primer on t-test and regression models, start here.
+Danielle makes learning R simple and entertaining.
+She also covers basic statistics in the textbook, so if you’re looking for a primer on t-test and regression models, start here.

 YaRrr!
 The Pirate’s Guide to R by Nathaniel Phillips (free)